-- Complete and Turn in TWO Author Thesis Papers (One for Columbus and One for Las Casas).
-See below for directions.
+3. Complete and Turn in Author Thesis Paper and ATP 2 (One for Columbus and One for Las Casas).
+(One of your first Assessment Grades for the school year) See below for directions.

 Author’s Thesis Paper and ATP 2: Students are provided with opposing viewpoints expressed in either primary or secondary source documents and in writing must determine the following:

-What is the main argument of each author?
+The Thesis: What is the main argument OF EACH author?
 This should be 1-2 sentences long.
 Please label the source that you are writing about.

-- Read the online Chapter 2: Why Billington Survived from Charles Mann’s 1491: New Revelations of the Americas Before Columbus (ISBN# 1-4000-3205-9).
+4. Read the ONLINE Chapter 2: Why Billington Survived from Charles Mann’s 1491: New Revelations of the Americas Before Columbus (ISBN# 1-4000-3205-9).
+Click HERE for the online Chapter 2.
 You should read the sections within Chapter 2, titled:

-- In the nineteenth century, historian George Bancroft described the pre-contact America as "an unproductive waste. . . .
+Question 2: In the nineteenth century, historian George Bancroft described the pre-contact America as "an unproductive waste. . . .
 Its only inhabitants were a few scattered tribes of feeble barbarians, destitute of commerce and of political connection" [pp. 14—15].
-After having read the chapter, Why Billington Survived from Mann’s 1491, write a response in which you say how Charles C. Mann would respond to Bancroft’s statement.
-You should use MLA In-text citations to support your response.
+After having read the chapter, Why Billington Survived from Mann’s 1491, prepare a response in which you say how Charles C. Mann would respond to Bancroft’s statement.
+You should have MLA In-text citations to support your response.